Mimithamg/NIRVANA/README.md

 - Only flutter ui done for this
 - firebase connected to user authentication

+#### How far we are expected to go
+- profile creation is just ui and needed backend connection
+- discussion also needed backend connection
+- other 3 pages in bottom menu bar do not have ui and backend

+#### Problems we have encountered
+- problem with firebase connection it took almost one day due to bugs
+- dealing with flutter
+- complexity of flutter

 #### We are adding some snaps of our work